 Cambrian: A large area with a number of micro-neighborhoods, Cambrian is nuanced enough to defy simple categorization.
 Like San Jose with Moreland schools, Cambrian is usually an entry-level market of modest neighborhoods and surprisingly high-scoring schools.
 The resemblance continues with variable neighborhood quality.
 Baseline Cambrian is the typical, presentable rancher tract found throughout the South Bay, a baseline exceeded by a number of genuinely appealing neighborhoods.
 So far this could be Sunnyvale or Santa Clara but then there’s Cambrian Park, a large area that does its imitation of Los Altos with quarter-acre lots and new construction on winding, sidewalk-free streets.
 The most affordable Cambrian neighborhoods sell for about 10-15% less than Moreland homes (and about 40% less than the cheapest South Palo Alto homes), but prices vary among the many Cambrian neighborhoods and a number sell in the Moreland range.
 Both Moreland and Cambrian were first developed primarily in the late ’50s and early ’60s and the housing stock is similar, although the typical Cambrian home tends to be a bit smaller and more likely to have just one bath.
 On the other hand, Cambrian also has far more “newer” (’70s or later) homes.
 If you work on the mid-Peninsula, your enthusiasm for Cambrian may be tempered by its location east of 17, which makes a long commute even longer.
 85 is accessible from most of Cambrian but traffic is heavy northbound in the morning and southbound in the evening.
 But if most of your activities are in the South Bay and you’re having a hard time finding well-regarded schools in your price range, Cambrian is worth a look.
 The cheapest neighborhoods are ordinary but no more so than neighborhoods to the north costing half again as much, and a few—Hallmark and tree-lined Willowmont, for example, both just south of Hillsdale, Dutch Haven at Blossom Hill and Meridian, Lone Hill and the other tracts west of Camden south of 85, and the neighborhoods between 85 and Los Gatos—are genuinely inviting and extremely affordable by mid-Peninsula standards.
 North of Hillsdale is one of Cambrian’s few undeniably cheesy neighborhoods, Hacienda Gardens, but as compensation the prices are rock bottom, barely above those of East Palo Alto.

 Here’s how west San Jose’s major SFR sub-markets have performed since 1994.
 These charts are based on data from the Multiple Listing Service that’s been corrected to eliminate the extremes at both ends of the price range that skew average price, and also adjusted for square footage.
 In effect, we’re tracking the same six houses through twenty-two years of boom and bust.
 The base year, 1994, was the last year of the post-1989 bust.
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
 2005 is often called the recent market’s peak, although the more sought-after markets peaked in early 2008.
 Note that the more expensive the area, the less it was impacted by subprime lending, the better it weathered the bust and the more dramatically it’s recovered.
-2015 prices are as of May 2015.
+I’ve separated 2016 into halves.
+2017 prices are as of June 2017.